nashville-software-school/Vue-Workshop/chapters/Session_4.md

 In this chapter we're going to look at another way to manage state in our application.
 We'll explore a state management pattern called **Vuex** while we build a movie searching app.
 Users of the app will be able to search for movies by title and see a list of matches.
 Clicking a movie in the search results will display details about the selected movie along with reviews.

-A demo of this application can be see [here](https://nss-vue-movie-vuer.web.app)
+A demo of this application can be seen [here](https://nss-vue-movie-vuer.web.app)

 > **Learning Objectives**: By the end of this chapter you should be able to
 >